DataDog/documentation/content/tracing/advanced_usage/_index.md

 {{% /tab %}}
 {{% tab "Python" %}}

-Follow one the two following option to inject trace information into your logs in Python:
+Use one the two following options to inject Python trace information into your logs:

 **1. Automatic Trace Ids Injection**